‘A sense of betrayal’: Brown athletes feel cheated after sports are cut

 “It’s shocking because it’s deceptive,” McCarthy said.
 “But on the other hand, it’s fired up our community because that’s not what Brown is about.”

-So far, 90,000 people have signed petitions calling to reinstate the sports.
+So far, 90,000 people have signed a petition calling to reinstate the sports.

 Send tips to Target 12 Investigator Walt Buteau at wbuteau@wpri.com and follow him on Twitter @wbuteau.